St. Joseph DUI Lawyers

 Note that Missouri also implements “implied consent” laws that require all drivers lawfully arrested for a DUI to submit to a blood, breath, urine, or saliva test.
 Those who refuse testing will face 1 year of license revocation, as well as a 6-month IID use requirement.
 This penalty is in addition to the penalties that may be issued for the DUI conviction.

-If you have been accused of driving under the influence in Missouri, contact Kranitz, Sadoun & Carpenter for legal help immediately.
+If you have been accused of driving under the influence in Missouri, contact Kranitz, Sadoun & Carpenter, PC for legal help immediately.
 The sooner we get started on your defense, the stronger we can make your case.
 We will combine our firm’s 100 years of professional knowledge and our strategic attorneys’ drive for innovation to craft a unique and compelling defense.
 Jail time, fines, and license suspension may be daunting, but remember that a charge is not a conviction; don’t give in to your charge without putting up a tough battle in your defense first.

 It is a crime in Missouri to drive under the influence (DUI), also referred to as driving while intoxicated (DWI).
 The law in Missouri states that:

-- Motorists are prohibited from operating or being in actual physical control of a motor vehicle with blood alcohol concentration (BAC) of .08% or more
+- Motorists are prohibited from operating or being in actual physical control of a motor vehicle with a blood alcohol concentration (BAC) of .08% or more

 - The illegal BAC threshold is lowered to .04% or more for commercial drivers